 Preheat the oven to 180˚C. Grease and line a loaf or cake tin.

-Cream the butter and caster sugar together, then whisk in the eggs and milk.
+Cream the butter and caster sugar together, then whisk in the eggs, milk and lemon zest.

 Sieve in the flour and baking powder, and mix well to form a batter.

 Pour the batter into the tin, and bake for 40 minutes, or until dark golden and springy to touch.

 While the cake is baking, mix together the drizzle ingredients and set aside ready to top the cake.